 1. Look Into the Specifics of the Original Contract

-It’s important to thoroughly probe the terms of the initial contract before drafting a notice of contract termination.
+It’s essential to thoroughly probe the terms of the initial contract before drafting a notice of contract termination.
 Familiarize yourself with the clauses regarding how to end the contract.

 2. Address the Letter to the Right Person/Entity